Soybean cyst nematode: Disease cycle

-Soybean cyst nematodes are so devastating due to their life cycle being so efficient for multiplication.
+Soybean cyst nematodes are so devastating because of their life cycle being so efficient for multiplication.
 They have six life stages, which is the norm for all nematodes.
-These stages include: egg, juvenile (J1-J4), and adult and can complete multiple cycles within a single growing season.
+These stages are egg, juvenile (J1-J4), and adult, and they can complete multiple cycles within a single growing season.
 The SCNs makes its first molt while still inside the egg going from a juvenile 1 (J1) to a juvenile 2 (J2).
 When the soybean cyst nematode is a J2 it may then enter the root of the plant, usually just behind the root tip.
-Once the SCNs has gained entry into the root, it will then create a specialized feeding cell called a syncytium by penetrating the pericycle, endodermis, or cortex cell with its stylet in order to take in nutrients from the plant.
+Once the SCNs have gained entry into the root, they can create specialized feeding cells called syncytia by penetrating the pericycle, endodermis, or cortex cell with their stylet in order to take in nutrients from the plant.
 These are cell masses with multiple nuclei that are formed due to cell wall dissolution and fusion.
 The J2 will then continue on in its development only when a syncytium cell is created.
 Female SCNs will remain there for the rest of their life, while males will leave the root after reaching adulthood.
 The males are attracted to a pheromone that is released by the female when her egg mass is ready for fertilization.
 When the eggs from the egg mass are fertilized, some of them will hatch within that same growing year to continue on with infection.
 Eggs will still remain inside the female, and when she dies and hardens into a "cyst", they will go into dormancy until the following growing season or until conditions are favorable.
 This cyst is very resilient against environmental conditions and can hold as many as 250 eggs.